uyth/nav_it/README.md

 ### Structure

-The Java project contains four units: an interface, a class that implements that interface, a test that tests the implementations of that interface and a runnable Main-class that validates arguments as national id.
+The Java project contains five units: an interface, an abstract class that implements that interface, a class that extends that abstract class, a test for that abstract class and a runnable Main-class that validates arguments as national id.

 #### Unit test - NationalIDValidatorTest